dtc-innovation/mind-the-gaps/_drafts/2018-02-20-designing-forms.md

 Another intuition we developed was to reuse answers from previous questions to formulate questions on the online questionnaire.
 We discovered that Typeform provided such a feature for free.
 We kept thinking how to be on par, online and offline, so as data collection can be of a similar quality regardless of the medium.

+(it is called mixed methods.
+Creating quantitative data complementing qualitative data.)

+(discovery about thick data, Tricia Wang) difference between quality of life (top down asking) vs wellbeing (bottom up expression) --> dig up the 60/70s study about ethnographic studies and the rise of computers

 We went to Bristol and took a half-open structure.
 We used it as a framework as a semi-structured community interview.
 We did around 15 interviews in a round in the centre of Bristol.
 We then did a retro session to transcribe these interviews.
 We got the full extent of what people were saying.

+we recouped the questions with QoL to ensure we do not overlap but complement.

+re open choice on topic of answers to reply to. better to say 'do you want to answer some more questions' rather than 'do you reply to X, Y or Z?'.
+If they have time and say yes, using that time.

 At that point we started to rebuild the questions.
 We were thinking about several key things:
 - how to have a nice flow of information (in a structure which could be made relevant in a dataset -- asking 1 question, rephrasing you can do that in real life but not on a digital form)